What is a possible complication of performing an end ileostomy?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-Given that all of these complications are recognized risks associated with end ileostomy procedures, it is accurate to say that
+Since all these complications are potential risks associated with an end ileostomy, choosing the option that

 Subscribe